 Sodium forms alloys with many metals, such as potassium, calcium, lead, and group 11 and 12 elements.
 Sodium and potassium form KNa2 and NaK.
 It is an excellent thermal and electrical conductor.
 Sodium also forms alloys with gold and silver.
 Group 12 metals are known to make alloys with sodium.
 Zinc, Cadmium and mercury also form alloys with sodium.

-Sodium is an essential mineral that regulates blood volume, blood pressure and pH in the human body; however, a person can get high blood pressure by consuming too much sodium.
-The majority of sodium that people consume comes from processed foods and food prepared in restaurants.
-The minimum physiological requirement for sodium is estimated to range from about 120 milligrams per day in newborns to 500 milligrams per day over the age of 10.
+Sodium is an essential mineral that regulates blood volume, blood pressure, and pH in the human body; however, a person can get high blood pressure by consuming too much sodium.

 Sodium chloride is the principal source of sodium in our diet, and is used as a preservative in pickles and jerky (lean trimmed meat); for Americans, most sodium chloride comes from processed foods.
 Sodium occurs naturally in some foods and is often added during manufacturing.
 Celery, beets and milk are a few of the foods where you’ll find them naturally.
 Packaged and prepared foods, like canned soups, lunch meats and frozen dinners, often have sodium added during manufacturing -either as salt or other common forms of sodium, like baking soda.
 It also comes from food additives such as sodium nitrite, baking soda(sodium bicarbonate), and sodium benzoate.
 Overall, more than 70 per cent of the sodium we eat comes from processed, prepackaged and restaurant foods.
 It’s much more difficult to limit sodium when it’s already added before it’s bought.